 In 2003, Hasso retired from SAP’s day-to-day business and moved to the Supervisory Board as Chairman.
 As Chief Software Advisor, he still advises SAP on its medium- and long-term technological orientation and strategy.
 Hasso stands for a successful combination of business and science as well as for future-oriented research, innovative ability, and entrepreneurial spirit.

 In 1998, he founded the Hasso Plattner Institute (HPI) at the University of Potsdam focusing on software systems engineering, which has the highest private financial expenditure ever donated to a German university.
-But Hasso did not stop at donating, he is also very actively involved in research and teaching as head of the department “Enterprise Platform and Integration Concepts”.
+But Hasso did not stop at donating, he was also very actively involved in research and teaching as head of the department “Enterprise Platform and Integration Concepts” until spring 2023.
 In this capacity, he has facilitated many groundbreaking innovations.
 One of the most significant examples of Hasso’s involvement at the HPI is HPI’s research into in-memory data management.
 The project led to the creation of HANA, an SAP software corporation product.
 In 2012, this technology received both the German Innovation Award and the Berlin-Brandenburg Innovation Award.

 In 2005, Hasso founded the HPI Research School, an interdisciplinary doctoral program that now also has branches at Cape Town University in South Africa, Technion in Israel, and Nanjing University in China.
 In 2007, Hasso expanded the HPI with the HPI School of Design Thinking.
 Senior students from all departments can learn here how to develop innovative products and services for all areas of life in multidisciplinary teams.
 In 2010, the Hasso Plattner Institute of Design at Stanford University in California was founded to prepare a generation of innovators to tackle complex challenges.